solliancenet/azure-synapse-analytics-workshop-400/day-04/challenges.md

 ## 2 - Optimize data load

+### Background story

+Importing all of the existing data is only part of the data load story.
+Wide World Importers has a recovery-time objective (RTO) of 60 minutes for a full rebuild of the warehouse.
+If, during testing and experimentation, for example, data gets corrupted in the SQL pool, they want to be able to completely rebuild the warehouse for a new iteration of testing.
+The data engineers lack confidence in the warehouse and have grown accustomed to iterating over snapshots of their data throughout the process.
+This RTO gives them the confidence to proceed with further testing and configuration of the system.

+**Note: Is this only applicable if we use Delta?** In addition to the RTO requirements, top management is demanding more and more a departure from the traditional "analyze today, yesterday's data".
+The goal is to significantly reduce the gap between the moment data is generated and the moment it ends up in dashboards.

+### Success criteria

+- You have created a data loading pipeline that provides a repeatable import process and meets the RTO requirements of a 60-minute full rebuild of the warehouse.
+- You have proven this process by wiping out the database and conducting a full import with predictable results and processing time.
+- The data loading resource takes priority over all other resources connected to the SQL pool.

 ## 3 - Optimize performance of existing queries and create new queries

+### Background story

+Wide World Importers currently uses an on-premises SQL Server for their sales data mart.
+They come from a strictly traditional relational database background and are unfamiliar with MPP systems like Synapse Analytics.
+As such, they are confused as to why their T-SQL queries are not performing as expected.

+These business-critical queries take a long time to complete, which makes them nervous about executing the same queries against a full load of their data.
+As such, the current query speeds do not meet their business needs, nor do they give WWI confidence that they will be able to realistically execute new types of queries to meet emerging requirements.

+### Technical details

+WWI has supplied the following business-critical queries that they currently use and suffer significant performance issues:

+#### Business-critical queries

+**TODO:** List T-SQL queries here.

+#### Query wish list

+Leadership wants to see some early, tangible benefit from the data modernization effort.
+They've been sold on the "art of the possible" and how Synapse helps unlock new insights on their data.
+They have described the following queries they'd like to see in the new system:

+**TODO:** List conceptual/pseudo queries here.

+### Success criteria

+- Business-critical queries must run in under 5 minutes per query.
+- New queries based off the "query wish list".
+These queries must also execute at human-interactive speeds.

 ## 4 - Manage and monitor the solution

+### Background story

+### Technical details

+### Success criteria